Héctor Abad Faciolince: Background

 Abad has been a guest speaker at a number of universities worldwide, including Columbia University, Pennsylvania State University, University of Verona, University of Turin, University of Cagliari, University of Bologna, and University of Florence.
 He has also been seasonal lecturer at the Università del Piemonte Orientale in Vercelli.
 Awarded the prestigious German Academic Exchange Service (DAAD) fellowship, Abad lived in Berlin from 2006 to 2007.
 He later returned to Medellín and was appointed editor-in-chief of the EAFIT University Press.
 Since May 2008, Abad has been a member of the editorial board of El Espectador, the oldest newspaper in Colombia.
 In 2014 he was the 31st Samuel Fischer Visiting Professor at the Peter Szondi Institute of Comparative Literature at the Free University of Berlin, where he taught a seminar entitled "Literature and Violence".
+In 2021-2022 he received the Ida Beam Distinguished Visiting Professorship at Iowa University.

+In June 2023, he was injured when two Russian ballistic missiles struck a dining café in Kramatorsk, Ukraine where he was meeting Ukrainian writer Victoria Amelina, who later died as a result of her injuries.